-- Objective #1: The program’s first time pass rate on the entry exam for all tracks (BS DPD, MS DPD and ISPP) will be 80% or higher.
+- Objective #1: The program's one year pass rate on the entry exam for all tracks (BS DPD, MS DPD and ISPP) will be 80% or higher.

 - Objective #2: Internship directors of graduates of the DPD will rate ten aspects of the students preparation for internship an average of "4" or better, on a scale of 1= poor to 5 = excellent.

 - Objective #3: Employers of alumni of the ISPP will rate ten aspects of the employees preparation for entry-level practice an average of "4" or better, on a scale of 1= poor to 5 = excellent.

 Program Goal #3: To increase diversity in the profession by facilitating the success of students from underrepresented groups .

 - Objective #1: At least 20% of students in all tracks (BS DPD, MS DPD and ISPP cumulatively) will be from underrepresented groups.